HariMenon2002/Banking-app/beginning.md

 For forms we shall install forms from shad cn (check shadcn react hook form)

 For accepting data in form, we need server actions, so in lib folder, create a folder called actions and create a new file called user.actions.ts

+Now we will create a project in appwrite and copy that id to an env variable. .env.example is also created so that other people know the env variables that we have created.
+Create api key in appwrite and select all scopes before that.
+Then copy the api key.
+Go to database section in appwrite and create new database(here i called it bank).
+Copy the database id and store in the env variable.
+Create a collection(here i have named it users) and copy that id.
+Create another collection and name it transactions and also another collection called banks.
+Go to users collection and create  attributes.

+Then create appwrite.ts file in lib folder as mentioned in docs( refer ssr rendering in appwrite using nextjs docs)